gruntjs/grunt-docs/Frequently-Asked-Questions.md

 You probably created an alias task with the same name as one of your regular tasks.
 Example: `grunt.registerTask('uglify', ['uglify:my_target']);` should be `grunt.registerTask('myUglify', ['uglify:my_target']);`.

+## How do I uninstall or remove unwanted plugins?

+At least two ways.
+One way is to use `npm remove [GRUNT_PLUGIN] --save-dev`, this will remove the plugin from your `package.json` and from `node_modules`.
+You may also delete the dependencies you don't want from your `package.json` manually and then run `npm prune`.

 ***